rafle0/serving-practice/README.md

 json.ipynb : make json files from 27 test images and save it in './jsons/'
 predict.ipynb : load our AI model in './model/1/' and predict test images obtained from json files

-jsons/ : json files obtained from json.ipynb files
+jsons/ : json files from 27 test images
-model/1/ : tensorflow weight files obtained from model.ipynb
+model/1/ : tensorflow model weight files (saved in model.ipynb)

 ## AI model